 How do you take your coffee?
 If you're not taking it black, the milk you're adding to it can instantly take your morning cup of joe from healthy to harmful.
 In other words, not all milks are created equal.
 There's long been a debate about which milk is best for your health.
-Soy came in and out of fashion as an alternative to cow milk, and now nut milks are widely available for many individuals looking for a dairy alternative.
+Soy came in and out of fashion as an alternative to cow milk, and now nut milks are widely available for many individuals looking for a dairy-free alternative.

 Cow's milk is packed with essential nutrients, but it also comes loaded with sugar and saturated fat.
-Many also suffer from intolerance to animal milk, so while consuming nonfat or 1% milk is recommended, not everyone has that option.
+Many people also suffer from intolerance to animal milk, so while consuming nonfat or 1% milk is recommended, not everyone has that option.

 Rice and soy are relatively high in calories and low in protein, and the health benefits of soy have been in question for some time.

-Overall, unsweetened almond milk boasts the second fewest calories after cashew yet provides more calcium than cow's milk and more protein than rice or cashew.
+Overall, unsweetened almond milk boasts the second-fewest calories after cashew yet provides more calcium than cow's milk and more protein than rice or cashew.
 With no sugar and the lowest fat count behind unsweetened cashew and nonfat milk, unsweetened almond milk is the healthiest choice.

 Get more inspiration for making your cup of brew healthier by discovering how the world's healthiest people take their coffee.